A5H73Y/Parkour/docs/tutorials/rewarding-player.md

 ## ParkourRank Configuration

-By default this functionality is disabled, to avoid interfering with the Server's chat plugin.
+ParkourRanks are disabled by default to avoid interfering with the Server's chat plugin.

 To enable, find `Other.Parkour.ChatRankPrefix.Enabled` in the `config.yml`, and set it to `true`.